Nasim7045/python-file-restricitor/READ.md

+READ BOTH THE PARTS OF THIS FILE IN ORDER TO UNDERSTAND THE WORKING OF THESE PROJECTS

 File Operations Monitoring and Clipboard Handling
 This Python script monitors file operations (copy-paste actions) and the clipboard in real time.
 It ensures that files copied from the ROOT_DIR (specified directory) and pasted outside this directory are automatically deleted.
 The script also allows copy-paste operations within the ROOT_DIR and its subdirectories, as well as from external locations into the ROOT_DIR.